Splidejs/splide/README.md

 * **preloadPages**: Determine how many pages around an active slide should be loaded beforehand.
 This only works the lazyLoad option is “nearby”.
 * **keyboard**: Whether to control a slider via keyboard.
 * **drag**: Whether to allow mouse drag and touch swipe.
+* **dragAngleThreshold**: The angle threshold for drag.
+* **swipeDistanceThreshold**: Distance threshold for determining if the action is "flick" or "swipe".
-* **flickThreshold**: Threshold for determining if the action is “flick” or “swipe”.
+* **flickVelocityThreshold**: Velocity threshold for determining if the action is "flick" or "swipe".
 * **flickPower**: Determine power of flick.
 The larger number this is, the farther a slider runs by flick.
 * **flickMaxPages**: Limit a number of pages to move by flick.
 * **direction**: Slider direction.